 Based on the play by Joe Orton, this film follows the adventures of two pals who have pulled off a bank robbery and have to hide the loot.
 Fortunately one of them works in a funeral parlor and they have a coffin to spare.
 Then there's the gold-digger nurse and the gonad-grabber detective and a host of other wonderful characters.
-Written by

 Steve Crook <firstname.lastname@example.org>